Notes – Cobb Cobbs

 Golden Genealogy and Family History

-Per an extensive number of DNA matches, I am descendant from the South Carolina Cobb family on both my maternal and paternal lines.
+Per an extensive number of DNA matches, I am descendant from both South Carolina and Virginia Cobb families on both my maternal and paternal lines.

 The individuals below may appear in your DNA matches.